Krzysztofe/godziny/README.md

  ## Comments
 * URLs are not hidden in the .env file to allow access for setting up the project locally.

 * To achieve global access to variables and functions, Redux Toolkit was implemented.
-However, to avoid prop drilling within components in lists iterated by the map() method, local Context was utilized.
+However, to avoid prop drilling within particular components (in lists iterated by the map() method...), local Context was utilized.

 * On the mobile version of aplication, the drag and drop functionality is not well supported on touch events.
 It works in the following way: when you press on a tile with information about a day, a black border appears around the tile and its background becomes transparent.
 To make a change, you need to release your finger and then touch the tile again to drag it to the desired column.